 An oil will not get metal deposits out of a barrel.
 Granted, metal fouling isn’t usually a noticeable problem for many people, but if it’s there, you need a cleaner containing ammonia.

-What’s the best Gun Cleaners?
+What’s the best Gun Cleaner?

-the most popular gun cleaners, or, bore solvents, are: HOPPE’S NO.9 Bore Cleaner, CLP, and Ballistol.
+The most popular gun cleaners, or, bore solvents, are: HOPPE’S NO.9 Bore Cleaner, CLP, and Ballistol.
 Honestly, the worst in the group is usually the standard CLP.
 CLP stands for Clean, Lube, Protect.
 That’s the general issue do-all gun fluid in the U.S. military.

 Remember, that’s from an organization that accepts a 6-inch group at 30 meters as baseline accuracy.
 I know that super accuracy isn’t needed if you can just call in a helicopter or missile strike, but I require better for a basic rifleman in my group.
-We also keep our barrels copper free.
+We keep our barrels copper free.

-Moving on, Balistol.
 Balistol was first concocted by some German fellows in 1905.
 It was issued to the German army in both World Wars.
 It is also a do-all gun fluid.
 However, it’s much better at removing lead and somewhat better at removing copper from a barrel.
 It’s also great at removing carbon.

 The old time favorite in the group is HOPPE’S NO.9 Bore Cleaner.
 Some smart guy came up with a mix of 9 different chemicals including ammonia, kerosene, and alcohol.
 It was invented in 1903.
 I’m sure the recipe has changed a little since the beginning, but it’s still got kerosene, ammonia, and several alcohols.